jeeneo/dejpeg/README.md

 # De*JPEG*

-this is an Android app for removing jpeg compression artifacts using [FBCNN](https://github.com/jiaxi-jiang/FBCNN) and [SCUNet](https://github.com/cszn/SCUNet) using (the deprecated) PyTorch Mobile library
+this is an Android app for removing jpeg compression artifacts and denoising images with [FBCNN](https://github.com/jiaxi-jiang/FBCNN) and [SCUNet](https://github.com/cszn/SCUNet) using (the deprecated) PyTorch Mobile library

 ## features:
 1. batch processing